james-lynch-1/gba-project/README.md

 # GBA project <img align="center" src="https://raw.githubusercontent.com/james-lynch-1/gba-project/refs/heads/main/squinky.png">
 A game implemented in C. In progress.
-Winner of the "Exists and is playable" award ~0.2 years running
+Winner of the "Exists and is playable" award
 Use mGBA https://mgba.io/ to run it, or actual hardware I suppose

 ## CONTROLS:
-D-pad: move character
+D-pad: move crosshair
-Spin D-pad clockwise: charge basic attack (max.
+Spin D-pad: charge basic attack (max.
 4 attacks active at once)
-A/B: Move crosshair down/up
+L/R: Steer left/right
-L/R: Move crosshair left/right
+A: Move character forward
 Start: Add new attack to attack list (debug feature)
 (Hold one of the eight directions to change the attack type (cardinal + diagonals), or no direction for a cross-shaped attack.)
 Select: Change area